Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 - Ask them to disable SMS as a 2FA device or fallback on their GitHub account in favour of using one of the other authentication methods.
 - Ask them to (regularly) review remove any unneeded [GitHub personal access tokens](https://github.com/settings/tokens).
 - Add them to Homebrew/brew's README, run `brew man` and commit the changes.
+- Start the process to [add them as Homebrew members](#members), for formal voting rights and the ability to hold office for Homebrew.

 If they are interested in doing system administration work or Homebrew/brew releases: